We left Tuesday afternoon and drove up to Detroit in preparation for our 7 am flight on Wednesday.

 We had three flights throughout the day.
 Detroit to Minneapolis; Minneapolis to Honolulu and Honolulu to the Big Island.
 In total, our journey was 19 hours.
 We both slept on and off throughout the day, helping pass the time and adjust to the new time zone.

-The best flight was to the Big Island, where I had a window seat.
-Below are some of the amazing views we had as we took off from Oahu, heading for our final destination.
+The best flight was to the Big Island, where Cheryl had a window seat.
+Here are some of the amazing views we had as we took off from Oahu, heading for our final destination.